 CHS Respect core values conveyed by CHS IASC Abide by IASC's Six Core Principles related to Sexual Exploitation and Abuse Reporting mechanism Ensure that all grant recipient organisations possess a solid internal complaint reporting mechanism in line with DRC standards.
-Feedback mechanisms Ensure that community-based feedback mechanisms are set across all areas of projects' interventions, integrating a "do no harm" core approach as well as considering specific vulnerabilities.
-Participation Ensure that affected populations and communities are at the centre of the assistance (needs-based and people centred approach).
+Feedback mechanisms interventions integrating a "do no harm" core approach as well as considering Participation Participation Ensure that affected populations and communities are at the centre of the assistance (needs-based and people centred approach).
 They should participate and be consulted throughout the project cycle, be informed, and offered the possibility to share feedback and raise complaints.
-Investigations Maintain a right to externalise full administrative investigations when deemed necessary.
-SRF Charter Uphold the SRF Charter as a contractual commitment to inscribing Accountability to Affected Populations at the forefront of all SRF's actions.
-Aid Diversion Commit to a zero-tolerance approach towards Aid Diversion, including any inappropriate behaviour.
-All parties will fully co-operate with investigation events, whether called by the Board, FMU, the donor or any other third parties.
+Investigations Maintain a right to externalise full administrative investigations when defined necessary.
+SRF Charter Uphold the SRF Charter as a contractual commitment to inscribing Accountability Affected Populations at the forefront of all SRF's actions.
+Commit to a zero-tolerance approach towards Aid Diversion, including any assinable inappropriate behaviour.
+All parties will fully co-operate with investigations in events, whether called by the Board, FMU, the donor or any other third party.
 Code of Conduct 1 Commit that certain minimum standard of behaviour regarding fraud 2 , corruption, sexual exploitation and other abuse of persons, are to be observed by the FMU and all SRF partners.